major/rhel7stig-sphinx/doc/source/medium.rst

 Configure the operating system to generate audit records when successful/unsuccessful attempts to use the "insmod" command occur.

-Add or update the following rule in "/etc/audit/rules.d/audit.rules" (removing those that do not match the CPU architecture):
+Add or update the following rule in "/etc/audit/rules.d/audit.rules":

 -w /sbin/insmod -p x -F auid!=4294967295 -k module-change